ASaiM/hmp_mock_tests/doc/report/report.md

     \begin{minipage}[c]{.49\linewidth}
     \includegraphics[width = \linewidth]{../images/concatenated_asaim_results/functional_results/raw_pathways.pdf}
     \end{minipage}
-    \caption{Normalized relative abundances (\%) for similar UniRef50 gene families (left graphics) and MetaCyc pathways (right graphics) for both samples (SRR072233 and SRR072233).
+    \caption{Normalized relative abundances (\%) for similar UniRef50 gene families (left) and MetaCyc pathways (right) for both samples (SRR072233 and SRR072233).
 The relative abundances of each similar characteristics (gene families or pathways) is computed with \textit{HUMAnN2} and normalized by the sum of relative abundance for all similar characteristics.}
     \label{similar_characteristics_abundances}
 \end{figure}

 With more than 90,000 gene families and almost 500 pathways, the metabolic profile of studied microbial community is too large to get a broad overview.
 Each gene family and pathway is precise and related to specific metabolic functions.
 This information is interesting when you need detailed metabolic information and to go deeply inside metabolic profil.
-However, to get a broad overview of the metabolic processes, UniRef50 gene families and even MetaCyc pathways are too numerous and too precise.
-UniRef50 gene families and their abundances are then grouped into slim Gene Ontology terms (Figure \ref{go_abundances}).
+To get a broad overview of the metabolic processes, UniRef50 gene families and even MetaCyc pathways are too numerous and too precise.
+UniRef50 gene families and their abundances are then grouped into Gene Ontology (GO) slim terms (Figure \ref{go_abundances}).
 For both datasets, we observe similar profiles of GO slim terms (Figure \ref{go_abundances}).

 \begin{figure}[h!]
     \centering